vishalcloudyuga/dcos-docs/1.8/usage/faq.md

 The current implementation of DC/OS only supports a Single Availability Zone/Failure Zone per Cluster and one single region per cluster.

-## How to add Mesos attributes to nodes in order to use Marathon constraints?

-In DC/OS, add the line `MESOS_ATTRIBUTES=<key>:<value>` to the file `/var/lib/dcos/mesos-slave-common` (it may need to be created) for each attribute you'd like to add.
-More information can be found [via the Mesos doc][3].

 ## How to add Mesos roles for a node in order to dedicate this node for some apps?

 Please review this link on [the Mesosphere Knowledge Base][4].